 Treasurer: Guy Burry

-Under the direction of Museum Director and Curator Doug Smith, the Muskoka Lakes Museum is primarily staffed by summer students whose positions are funded through the Canada Summer Jobs and Young Canada Works programs.
+Under the direction of the Curator, the Muskoka Lakes Museum is primarily staffed by summer students whose positions are funded through the Canada Summer Jobs and Young Canada Works programs.
 The students assist with staffing the front desk, programming and interpretation, event planning and cataloguing the collection.